isomerpages/moe-ast-moehc/_school-histories/Schools/Teck Whye Secondary School.md

 Today, Teck Whye Secondary School continues to focus on its mission of creating a community of future-ready learners who lead, serve and achieve.

+In 2023,  Teck Whye Secondary School merged with Chua Chu Kang Secondary School to form Chua Chu Kang Secondary School.
+The merged school occupies the the building of Teck Whye Secondary School.

 Principals:<br>
 \- Mr S.F.R.
 Desa (1966–1969)<br>
 \- Mr K.P.
 John (1969–1976)<br>